cs4241-19a/a2-shortstack/README.md

 Baseline Requirements
 ---

 Note that there is a very large range of application areas and possibilities that meet these baseline requirements.
-Games, internet of things, organizational tools, commerce, media - all are possibilities with a two-tiered form-focused web application.

-Do not limit yourselves to any of the examples given below.
-Examples like the upcoming `efficiency_ratio` idea for the `cars` dataset are meant to be illustrative and easy to understand.
-They are not intended to be sensible or useful ideas.
+Make your application do something useful!
+A todo list, storing / retrieving high scores for a very simple game, have a little fun with it.

 Your application is required to implement the following functionalities: